Sara-Farhat/Cardiovascular-Disease-Risk-Prediction-Logistic-Regression/README.md

 ![](CVDViz/ScreenShot3.png)

 .
-Both male and female patients with no exercise induced angina presented with an increased risk for CVD.
+Both male and female patients with no exercise induced angina presented with an increased risk for CVD; highest in female patients.

 ![](CVDViz/ScreenShot4.png)